quocviet24/Web_Succulent/README.md

 # Web_Succulent

-This project is an Ant-based Java web application that allows admins to sell and customers to buy succulents.
-Users can browse, view details, add to cart, and purchase succulents.
+This project is an Ant-based Java web application that can allow admin can sell and the customer can buy.
+Users can browse, view details, add to cart, and purchase succulent.

 ## Highlight

-- **Online Plant Store**: Explore a variety of succulents, manage your cart, search for plants, and complete purchases.
+- **Web bán cây online**: Explore a variety of succulent, manage your cart, search for your tree, and complete purchases.
 - **Comprehensive CRUD Operations**: Efficiently manage users, orders, carts, and products.
 - **Tech Stack**: Servlet, JSP, Bootstrap 5, HTML, CSS, JavaScript, and Microsoft SQL Server.